- Search The Registry

 The school, which had several abolitionists on its board of trustees, admitted all qualified applicants, regardless of race or color.
-The new school attracted blacks from other states, including several who later became important leaders including Henry H. Garnet, Thomas S. Sidney, and Alexander Crummell.
+The new school attracted blacks from other states, including several who later became important leaders, including Henry H. Garnet, Thomas S. Sidney, and Alexander Crummell.
 Many traveled by Jim Crow steamboats and stagecoaches to attend the academy.
-Thomas Paul, son of a prominent black minister, arrived from Boston and wrote two weeks later that the townsmen of Canaan `will occupy a conspicuous station among those who have been foremost in pleading for the slave.'
-The New Hampshire village was destined for a far different fame, however.
+Thomas Paul, son of a prominent Black minister, arrived from Boston and wrote two weeks later that the townsmen of Canaan `will occupy a conspicuous station among those who have been foremost in pleading for the slave.'
+The New Hampshire village was destined for far different fame, however.

-Over the next 100 years similar arson incidents occurred at black and interracial schools all over rural New England including the Parsonsfield Seminary (Bates College) in Maine in 1854 and Watchman Institute in Rhode Island in the 1920s and 1930s.
+Over the next 100 years, similar arson incidents occurred at Black and interracial schools all over rural New England, including the Parsonsfield Seminary (Bates College) in Maine in 1854 and Watchman Institute in Rhode Island in the 1920s and 1930s.

 Leon F. Litwack,

 North of Slavery: The Negro in the Free States, 1790-1860.